sz5120/logger_devs/README.md

+# EXCITING NEWS:

+This should now be able to run without installing python.
+You should **only** need the .exe file found in the \dist folder, but just in case, you may need the \dist and \build folders.

+Please consider this a 'proof of concept' at this point.
+Background files will be saved as temporary files however (I believe), so export your csv each time.
+Eventually, you will be able to select a folder to save background files.

+Running it via python (see below) will still create a Data folder in the same directory it's run in, and also a src.json in the same directory.

 "# logger_dev"
 INCREDIBLY BUGGY
 currently you can search a work ID, hit 'add row' which will write it to a csv in a folder called 'data', and include a date to add with it.